 Our Cryptography and Information Security group conducts research into cryptography, the underlying hard problems on which it is based, and the hardware and software needed to implement secure systems.
 The group has particular interest in techniques for proving the security of cryptographic systems, efficiently implementing these systems on small computing devices and verifying these implementations, including testing their security against physical attacks.
 We also have an interest in security auditing and computer forensics.

-The Cyber Security Group's research focuses on three interlinked strands: security of cyber-physical infrastructures, software security and human behavious.
-It participates in several major initiatives, including leading projects as part of the Research Institute on Science of Cyber Security (RISCS) and the Research Institute on Trustworthy Cyber-Physical Systems (RITICS), co-leading the security and safety stream within the UK Research Hub on Cyber Security of Internet of Things and leading the programme of work on developing a Cyber Security Body of Knowledge (CyBOK).
+The Cyber Security Group's research focuses on three interlinked strands: security of cyber-physical infrastructures, software security and human behaviour.
+It participates in several major initiatives, including leading projects as part of the Research Institute in Science of Cyber Security (RISCS) and the Research Institute in Trustworthy Interconnected Cyber-Physical Systems (RITICS), co-leading the security and safety stream within the UK Research Hub on Cyber Security of Internet of Things and leading the programme of work on developing a Cyber Security Body of Knowledge (CyBOK).

 The Robotics group leads the faculty's theoretical and practical robotics research, some of which is based at the Bristol Robotics Laboratory in Frenchay.
 Researchers are involved in projects studying human-robot interaction, collective robotics, aerial robotics, neuro-inspired control, haptics, control systems, rehabilitation robotics, soft robotics and biomedical systems.